 The City purchased 1081 Buckhorn Drive with HUD Economic Development Initiatives (EDI) funds with the specific objective to develop a child care center.
 This 0.8-acre property is located immediately outside of the Alisal NRSA; it is expected that this child care center would primarily serve Alisal residents.
-The City began discussions with CHISPA and the Alisal Union School District (AUSD) Superintendent about utilizing the site for the District's Early Childhood (Preschool) and Parent Education programs.
-AUSD is in the process of performing under the Exclusive Negotiating Rights Agreement (ENRA).
-Specifically, AUSD is working on the preliminary plans that are due to the City in March 2018.
+The City is working with the Alisal Union School District (AUSD) to develop the site for the District's Early Childhood (Preschool) and Day Care programs.
+The City took the Enclusive Negotiating Rights Agreement (ENRA) to City Council on August 15, 2017.
+The City and AUSD entered into an ENRA extension to allow the AUSD to continue its due diligence process on the property.
+The AUSD conducted public engagement to include various stakeholders to determine future programming and funding for the center.
+The United Way led the public engagement process on behalf of AUSD.
+The AUSD is also fundraising to ensure the facility will be built as planned.
+The City and AUSD entered into a Land Disposition Agreement (LDA) at the end of 2018.
+FY 2019-20 CDBG funding is being allocated to help construct the Buckhorn Early Childhood Education Center.